icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 I do plan to curate the links for a while.

+You may find an archived version of icinganalysis.com at [web.archive.org](https://web.archive.org/web/20240111025250/https://icinganalysis.com/).

 ### Aircraft icing training classes available

 When you have completed The Basics, some more formal training is available.